 Herr Janisch, along with Williams’ father, played a large role in his love for forests and the outdoors.

 Janisch showed Williams that there’s more to forestry than cutting down trees.

-As the population increases, so do the demand for paper products as well as lumber, fuel, furniture and many others.
-Forest management is vital for maintaining air and water quality, and protects the living conditions of wildlife within the forest.
+As the population increases, so do the demand for paper products as well as lumber, fuel, furniture and many other products.
+Forest management is vital for maintaining air and water quality and protects the living conditions of wildlife within the forest.
 Without the forestry industry, the world would be a very different place.

-As stressful as things may be, Williams enjoys being a leader.
+As stressful as things may be, Williams said he enjoys being a leader.

 “I thought I’d come to SFA and enjoy this opportunity for a while, but then I’d go somewhere else.
 Twenty-eight years later, here I am,” Williams said.

 He and Farrish aren’t the only ones.
 Dr. Brian Oswald is the Joe C. Denman Distinguished Professor of Forestry at SFA, and, in the 26 years he has worked here, has since become close to Williams.